-It's important to know what's going on behind and to the sides.
+It is important to know what is going on behind and to the sides of you.
 Check your mirrors regularly.
 Check more often in special situations.

-Every California registered motor vehicle must have at least two mirrors, including one attached to the left-hand side, and located to give a clear view of the roadway to the rear for a distance of at least 200 feet.
-Both left- and right-hand rear view mirrors are required on a motor vehicle which is constructed or loaded to obscure the driver's view to the rear, or which is towing a vehicle or load which blocks the view (CVC §26709).
+Every California registered motor vehicle must have at least 2 mirrors, including 1 attached to the left-hand side, and located to give a clear view of the roadway to the rear for a distance of at least 200 feet.
+Both left and right-hand rear view mirrors are required on a motor vehicle that is constructed or loaded to obscure the driver's view to the rear, or is towing a vehicle or load that blocks the view (CVC §26709).